-Over time, landscapes have appeared with increasing frequency in Thiebaud’s paintings and works on paper.
-Urban views have been especially important since the late 1970s, when Thiebaud began a series of dizzying San Francisco cityscapes.
+Over time, landscapes appeared with increasing frequency in Thiebaud’s paintings and works on paper.
+Urban views had been especially important since the late 1970s, when Thiebaud began a series of dizzying San Francisco cityscapes.
 These led to aerial views of Sacramento’s river delta and agricultural terrain and then to more recent solitary mountain scenes.

-While Thiebaud has been the subject of numerous exhibitions on the West coast and to some degree in New York, his work is less known in our region.
+While Thiebaud had been the subject of numerous exhibitions on the West coast and to some degree in New York, his work is less known in our region.
 This exhibition will allow viewers in the Brandywine/Philadelphia area and beyond the opportunity to see firsthand Thiebaud’s enormously popular work executed in his singular style and palette.

 The exhibition is curated by Scott A. Shields, Associate Director and Chief Curator at the Crocker Art Museum, and consists of 100 paintings, prints and drawings.
 Drawn from the collection of the Thiebaud family and foundation, as well as from the Crocker Art Museum’s rich holdings, many of the works have never been exhibited publicly.
 A richly illustrated catalogue also accompanies the exhibition.
 Spanning his entire career, Wayne Thiebaud 100 celebrates the breadth of the artist’s impressive accomplishments.

 After opening at the Crocker Art Museum in October 2020, the exhibition traveled to the Toledo Museum of Art in Ohio; the Dixon Gallery and Gardens in Memphis, TN; and the McNay Art Museum in San Antonio, TX.
 The Brandywine River Museum of Art will be the fourth stop for this exhibition.
 It will then be presented again at the Crocker Art Museum in Sacramento, CA.

 Teacher Workshop: The Art and Inspiration of Wayne Thiebaud